Have a Consultation with Dr. Truesdale

 Plan for Your Surgery

 After your consultation, you will meet with the Practice Manager to discuss scheduling, cost, the payment plan, and your pre-operative instructions.
 We can schedule you for surgery as soon as you pay the $1000 surgical deposit.
-Oftentimes, surgery can be scheduled within the next few weeks!
+We know you’re excited to see your results and work with many of our patients to schedule surgery within the next few weeks!

 Detailed information with pre-operative instructions, benefits, and risks, will also be shared electronically so you have the opportunity to review the information in detail and can prepare any additional questions for Dr. Truesdale or his team.